 Judge Mary J. Schoelen

 Judge Mary J. Schoelen was nominated by the President of the United States and subsequently appointed a Judge of the United States Court of Appeals for Veterans Claims in December 2004.
+Judge Schoelen assumed Senior status as a Retired Recall eligible judge in December 2019.

 Prior to her appointment, Judge Schoelen served as Minority General Counsel and Deputy Staff Director for Benefits Programs for the Committee on Veterans' Affairs of the United States Senate.